Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/1-introduction.md

 - Dedicated Platform Management Unit (PMU) and Configuration Security Unit (CSU)

-- List of high speed peripherals, including display port and SATA
+- List of high-speed peripherals, including display port and SATA

  >***Note*:** The Cortex-R5F processor is a Cortex-R5 processor that includes the optional Floating Point Unit (FPU) extension.

- The Programmable Logic section, in addition to the programmable logic cells, also comes integrated with a few high performance peripherals, including the following:
+ The programmable logic section, in addition to the programmable logic cells, also comes integrated with a few high-performance peripherals, including the following:

 - Integrated block for PCI Express&reg;